slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Frank Dane*
 > *"When a man assumes a public trust, he should consider himself as public property."
 -- Thomas Jefferson*
-> *"It doesn't matter what you do, it only matters what you say you've done and what you're going to do.*
 > *"Never appeal to a man's "better nature."
 He may not have one.
 Invoking his self-interest gives you more leverage."
 -- Robert A. Heinlein, Notebooks of Lazarus*
 > *"You can count on the Americans to do the right thing, once they've exhausted every other possible course of action."
 -- Winston Churchill*
 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith*
-> *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
 > *"Thank God we don't get all the government we pay for."
 -- Milton Friedman*
-> *"Freedom of the press is for those who happen to own one.*
 > *"The first responsibility of any bureaucracy is the preservation of itself.
 The second is to expand its responsiblities."
 -- Mort Halperin*
 > *"When you have an efficient government, you have a dictatorship."